phillbush/xfiles/README.md

 PATH is the path to the icon in .xpm format.

-The following is how I set my `FILE_ICONS`.
+The following is how I set my `XFILES_ICONS`.
 It sets an icon for the directory up (dot-dot) entry, my $HOME, and for arbitrary directories;
 and also icons for some file types and other files.

 ```
-export FILE_ICONS="
+export XFILES_ICONS="
 d:..=$ICONPATH/64x64/folder-up.xpm
 d:$HOME=$ICONPATH/64x64/folder-home.xpm
 d:*=$ICONPATH/64x64/folder.xpm